d4f5409d/d4f5409d/README.md

 Hello, I am @d4f5409d an Organic Maps translator and contributor.
 I am currently learning programming such as Python and Rust.
 I am collaborating on various FOSS projects and I enthusiastically love blockchain technology.
-Trying to make the world a better place while maintaining pseudonimity.
+Trying to make the world a better place while maintaining pseudonymity.
 Reach me by writing under any issue here using PGP keys.

 My Public Key:
 ```